- Public Works

 The Department of Public Works manages several programs designed to help Keep Hollywood Beautiful.
 Volunteer participation is essential to the success of these efforts.
 Your participation is welcomed.
 Volunteers are needed each month for Beach Sweeps, and neighborhood and civic associations can participate in the Cash for Trash and Adopt-A-Street programs.
 These programs are intended to keep Hollywood's beach, neighborhoods and streets clean and litter free.

 The Adopt A Street program is an extension of the Broward County Adopt-a-Street program.
-Civic groups, businesses and individuals are encouraged to adopt roadways in their neighborhoods and perform four cleanups per year.
+Civic groups, businesses and individuals are encouraged to adopt roadways in their neighborhoods and perform four clean-ups per year.
 The group's name will be posted on signs placed at the beginning and end of their adopted roadway location.
 For more information please call 954.967.4526.
-To participate, please complete the application form and return to firstname.lastname@example.org.
+To participate, please complete the application form online or print a copy and email Public Works here.

 Guidelines for Beach Sweep participants